animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-With {data-store-name}'s *Cluster Configuration Service*, any additional peer members added to the cluster of servers to handle the increased load (on the backend) will also have the same configuration, for
+With GemFire's *Cluster Configuration Service*, any additional peer members added to the cluster of servers to handle the increased load (on the backend) will also have the same configuration, for
 example: